featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 > Talk: [Smart home - Smart hack](https://media.ccc.de/v/35c3-9723-smart_home_-_smart_hack)

-* Products from different manufacturers used the same cloud infrastructure (with supposed 'military-grade security'), each with their own 'customised' (white-label) smartphone apps
+* Products from different manufacturers used the same cloud infrastructure each with their own 'customised' (white-label) smartphone apps
+  * Supposed 'military-grade security'
 * Used the <a style="text-decoration: underline dotted" href="https://www.espressif.com/en/products/socs/esp8266">Espressif ESP8266</a> chip
   * WiFi-enabled SoC with Arduino support
   * Often used by tinkerers and enthusiasts
-* Anyone can become an 'IoT company' regardless of "having in-depth technical knowledge of IoT or IT security." 🚩🚩🚩
+* Anyone can become an 'IoT company' regardless of "having in-depth technical knowledge of IoT or IT security."
+  * 🚩🚩🚩

 ---